AllThingsSmitty/must-watch-css/notes/README.md

 ## <a name='clear-class-names'>Clear Class names</a>
 This topic seemed to come up the most.
 There were differing opinions about how to define "clear," some of which are mentioned below.
 No matter how you decide to define "clear" it should be consistent and the entire team should subscribe to the same method.

-"Names shoud clarify intent."
+"Names should clarify intent."

 Don't tie the name to how the element looks (`.red-alert` vs. `.alert`) - what happens if the color changes?

 Don't use too many class names (`.btn .big-btn .click-me` vs `.action-btn`).
 (See: [use mixins]((#use-mixins)) Or do the reverse...
 ###<a name='ideologies'> Ideologies</a>
 * Some people think that class names should deal with the content of an element (e.g. `.book-title`).
-This can have problems when the code is written literally (`.new-roman-title`) and then something changes (`.new-roman-title` now needs to be in helvetica).
+This can have problems when the code is literal (`.new-roman-title`) and then something changes (`.new-roman-title` now needs to be in helvetica).
 * Others think the class names should only handle what the content looks like (e.g. `.large-text`).
-(Hint: Twitter-Bootstrap is, by necessity, this option since it doesn't know what your content is.)
+(Hint: Twitter-Bootstrap is, by necessity, this option.
+It doesn't know what your content is.)
 This can lead to lots of classes (`.small.box.border.rounded-coners`).

 ###<a name='namespace-class-names'> Name space (prefix/postfix) your class names</a>
 #### <a name='namespace-search'>Handy for search and replace</a>